The Detroit Wheels: History

 Ryder and the Detroit Wheels followed up with another top twenty hit, "Little Latin Lupe Lu," which peaked at No. 17.
-After a couple of misses, the group had its biggest hit with the "Devil with a Blue Dress On"/"Good Golly Miss Molly" medley which reached No. 4.
+After a couple of misses, the group had its biggest hit with another medley, Shorty Long's "Devil with a Blue Dress On" and "Good Golly Miss Molly" (again by Little Richard), which reached No. 4.
 A session player named Barry Goldberg was hired in New York to play keyboards on this recording.
 (Goldberg went to perform with Mike Bloomfield, Steve Stills and many others during his long career.)
 Around this period they also recorded a number of albums, largely composed of reworked R&B classics, along with a smattering of original compositions.

 In 1967, Ryder had another top ten hit with "Sock It to Me, Baby!" which was banned by some stations as too sexually suggestive.
 The band had its last hit with the brassy "Too Many Fish in the Sea"/"Three Little Fishes" single, which reached No. 24.
 Crewe then persuaded Ryder to quit the group and embark on a solo career.

 After Ryder's departure, Badanjek fronted a short-lived band of the same name which recorded several tracks, most notably "Linda Sue Dixon", a song glorifying the illicit hallucinogenic drug LSD, which charted worldwide in 1968.
 They also recorded "Think (About the Good Things)/For the Love of a Stranger".
 The band's line-up during this time is uncertain.